LAMINATING COLORECLAY

 place within lines

-Place colored sheet about an inch from the top and left a couple inches on each side.
+Place colored sheet about an inch from the top and leave a half inch on each side.
 A quick spritz of water or a thin coat of slip will hold it in place.

 placing the sheet